Contents and Quick Navigation

 What can help you is that there are four categories of cockapoo sizes: Standard, Miniature, Toy and Teacup – listed there in descending order.
 All cockapoos are bred from a poodle and a cocker spaniel parent, yet both of those breeds also have various sizes.
 Poodles come in Standard, Miniature and Toy sizes, while Cocker Spaniels also come in a large and small size.

 You can see, then, that the parent dogs will have an effect on the size of the puppies!
-Below is a general list as to the size of each type of cockapoo, but be aware it is just a general guide to a cockapoo thats full size:
+Below is a general list as to the size of each type of cockapoo, but be aware it is just a general guide to a full grown cockapoo:

 Standard – grows to between 15” to 18” at the shoulders, weight of up to 19lbs